-40 velocities, with γ an inverse relaxation time and V a steady-state velocity.
+60 with γ an inverse relaxation time is a relaxation rate per unit mass, and V a steady-state velocity.
 Eq.
-(2) provides a reasonable description of bedload velocities over short timescales, but it cannot describe particle displacements over longer timescales, when entrainment and deposition also moderate transport.
+(2) provides a reasonable description of bedload velocities over short timescales, but it cannot describe particle displacements over longer timescales, when entrainment and deposition also moderate the particle transport.

 Motion-rest alternation and the fluctuating movement velocities of individual particles both lend variability to the sediment flux (Böhm et al., 2004; Roseberry et al., 2012).
 Sediment fluxes have been defined with both surface and volume definitions (Ballio et al., 2014, 2018).
-The ensemble averaged sediment flux across a surface was formulated by Furbish et al. (2012, 2017):
+The ensemble averaged sediment flux across a surface was formulated flux has been formulated